 Taking the family skiing in the Alps is the ultimate.
 Austria is the birthplace of alpine skiing, and a great winter ski destination with most ski resorts in close proximity.
 Austria has 86 major ski areas within a few hours of each other.
 We have selected the top Austrian ski resorts for their family friendly hospitality, hotels, children’s learn to ski programs, terrain, lifts and snowmaking and finally – fun things to do for the family après ski.
 What we love about Austria is the alpine history and tradition, the on mountain huts for lunch, the long ski runs, and the incredible Alps scenery.
 Our favorite Austrian ski resorts for family skiing, Austria ski photos and Austria ski videos.

 St. Anton Austria is located in the beautiful Arlberg region.
-An authentic alpine ski village sits at the base of this vast ski resort, you can ski on multiple peaks, village to village – Stuben to St Christoph, and off the 9,222′ Valluga summit.
-St Anton skiing has a big 4,944′ vertical, 41 modern lifts, and excellent ski school for kids, plus great on mountain chalets and après ski for parents.
-St Anton is considered the birth place of alpine skiing, and offers many four star family friendly hotels like Hotel Bergschlossl.
+An authentic alpine ski village sits at the base of this vast ski resort, you can ski on multiple peaks, village to village – Stuben to St Christoph, and off the 9,222′ Valluga summit to Lech Zurs.
+St Anton skiing has a big 4,944′ vertical, 41 modern lifts, and excellent ski school for kids, plus great mountain chalets and après ski for parents.
+St Anton is considered the birth place of alpine skiing, and offers many four star family friendly hotels like Hotel Valluga and Bergschlossl.

-Lech Zurs, near St Anton, is another huge Austrian ski resort with loads of family-friendly terrain on both sides of the beautiful valley, eight peaks over 8,000′, extensive ski school and fine hotel lodging like Hotel der Berghof walking distance to the ski lifts.
-Oberlech is another family friendly ski village up on the slopes.
-The Ski Arlberg ticket extends from St Anton to Lech Zurs and Warth Schroken for a total of 94 lifts and 340 kilometers.
+Lech Zurs, near St Anton, is a bustling Austrian ski resort with loads of family-friendly terrain on both sides of the beautiful valley, eight peaks over 8,000′, extensive ski school and fine hotel lodging like Hotel der Berghof walking distance to the ski lifts.
+Oberlech is another family friendly ski village up on the slopes, car-free and accessible only by cable car, with posh lodging like Hotel Bergkristall.
+The Ski Arlberg ticket extends from St Anton to Stuben to Lech Zurs and Warth Schroken for a total of 88 lifts and 305 kilometers of prepared ski trails.

 Kitzbuhel is the oldest and most authentic ski resort in Europe.
 A family ski holiday in Kitzbühel promises big mountain skiing, though not super high in elevation, charming hotel lodging, and a beautiful village to explore après ski.
 Kitzbühel’s three mountains provide plenty of prepared trails, classic chalet lunches, gorgeous scenery, plus some gently sloped off-piste, and excellent ski schools – including the original Red Devils.
 Kids will love skiing the Hahnenkamm downhill course – the Strief, like a pro ski racer.